SWARNABHA1101/Food-Image-Classifier/README.md

 Input Image→Feature Extraction→Classification→
 Output.

-3) To use a pre-trained model like VGG-16 without having to master the skills necessary to tune and train those models which have been already trained with lots of images as we can directly use the weights and architecture
+3)To use a pre-trained model like VGG-16 without having to master the skills necessary to tune and train those models which have been already trained with lots of images as we can directly use the weights and architecture